Bayonne Travel Guide

 The twin towers of Bayonne’s Gothic Cathedral are magnificent, soaring above the city with an imposing grace and presence.
 Construction began in the 13th century, and was completed in 1451; the mismatched materials almost resemble Lego blocks.
 The stained-glass windows are particularly beautiful and date back to the mid-16th century.

-One of Bayonne’s finest museums, the Bonnat is crammed with treasures including canvases by El Greco, Goya, Ingres and Degas, and a roomful of works by Rubens.
+One of Bayonne’s most excellent museums, the Bonnat, is crammed with treasures including canvases by El Greco, Goya, Ingres and Degas, and a roomful of works by Rubens.

 St-Jean de Luz

 If you’re searching for the quintessential Basque seaside town with atmospheric narrow streets and an abundance of excellent restaurants, then look no further.
 St-Jean de Luz is uniquely stylish, proud, and fun-loving, a testament to the considerable allure of the beautiful Cote Basque.